Central Extensions and Cohomology: Introduction

 \begin{thm} Let $\varphi:G' \to G$ be a homomorphism, $A$ a discrete abelian group, and $p: E \to G$ an extension of $G$ by $A$.
 Then $\varphi$ lifts to $E$ iff \beq \varphi^*(\alpha_G(E,i,p))=0. \eeq (Here $i: A \to E$ is the inclusion.) \end{thm}

 For the orthogonal group $G=\Or(V)$ of a quadratic space, we describe its three inequivalent double covers, denoted by $\Pin^{\pm}(V)$ and $\widetilde \Or(V)$, and then describe $\alpha_G$ for each.
-Finally, we give an application of our work to Stiefel-Whitney classes of orthogonal representations.
+Finally, we give an application of the above to Stiefel-Whitney classes of orthogonal representations.